First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: First-order methods for VOPs with non-majorizing surrogate functions

-In the preceding section, the majorization-minimization optimization methods are devised based on majorizing surrogates, which might be too conservative due to the global upper bounds.
-From a majorization-minimization perspective, choosing a non-majorizing surrogate function may provide better performance.
+In the previous section, the majorization-minimization optimization methods were developed using majorizing surrogate functions; however, these surrogates may be overly conservative due to reliance on global upper bounds.
+From the perspective of majorization-minimization, selecting a non-majorizing surrogate function could potentially enhance performance.